michael-p-k/MarathonPredictor/README.md

 ### Exploratory Data Analysis

 The main notebook MarathonPredictor.ipynb contains the code for modeling, data analysis, and figures.
 Some selected data visualizations are shown here.
-Not all input variables are expected to affect individual times, but they are still included to help account for the variances in average times and win times.
-Violin plots of average marathon time by event show clear trends, which are likely tied to weather/climate and race course elevation profile.
+Not all input variables are expected to affect individual times, but they are still included during modeling to help account for the variances in average times and win times.
+Violin plots of average marathon time by event show clear trends, which are likely tied to weather/climate, race course elevation profile, and the unique sampling of runners each event typically attracts.
 Additional violin plots for female win time by event and male win time by event are included in the appendix.

 ![Image](figures/Ave_by_event.png)